Answers to Your Most Frequently Asked Questions

 Do you take insurance?

-While approximately 80% of our clients successfully utilize their insurance to help pay for their treatment, A New Beginning no longer submits insurance billing directly through our office.
-Therefore, any client who wishes to use insurance to supplement payment must submit insurance billing themselves.
+While approximately 80% of our clients successfully utilize their out-of-network insurance benefits to help pay for their treatment, A New Beginning no longer submits insurance billing directly through our office.
+Therefore, any client who wishes to use insurance to possibly supplement payment must submit insurance billing themselves through their “out-of-network” benefits.

 We work very hard to make this process as easy as possible for our clients.
-Upon request, A New Beginning will happily provide clients with a treatment invoice that includes: date(s) of service, service codes, diagnostic information, etc. required by your insurance company for payment.
+Upon request, A New Beginning will happily provide clients with a treatment invoice that includes: date(s) of service, service codes, diagnostic information, etc. required by your insurance company for possible reimbursement to you.
 Clients can then submit this billing directly to their insurance carrier to receive payment directly back from insurance.
 As a result, we request that full payment for your service be made at time of service.

 In today’s world of changing benefits, we strongly recommend that all prospective clients contact their insurance company to ensure they are fully aware of their level of insurance coverage.